 Not one hero will do for our eponymous goddess of a heroine, Skye.
 She’s too hot and needs a lot of thick hose to put out her fires!
 The daughter of an Irish laird/pirate named Dubhdara, Skye is secretly in love with Niall, a powerful lord’s son.
-Alas, she is too saucy a wench and will never due for Niall.
-So his parents connive to wed Skye to dumb Dom.
+Alas, she is too saucy a wench and will never do for Niall.
+So the powers that be connive to wed Skye to their son, dumb Dom.
 Then our hero does something that shocks everyone.
-On Skye’s wedding night, Niall stuns the revelers when he interrupts the festivities, points his finger at Skye and says, “I claim droit de seigneur of this woman!”
+On Skye’s wedding night, Niall stuns the revelers when he interrupts the festivities, points his finger at Skye, and says, “I claim droit de seigneur of this woman!”
 Which is so goofy, and like the film “Braveheart,” ahistorical, but just go with it.

 Afterward, Skye is left to live with Dom, who’s got a giant wang, but only teases Skye with it, as he never lasts long, and besides, it’s incestuous hook-ups with his sister, Claire, he prefers.
 Occasionally, Dom brings Skye into their little dalliances, although Skye is unwilling.
 She bares Dom’s 2 sons before he’s paralyzed and then eventually dies.